Advising Questions Related to Majors, Minors, and Scheduling

 Is there a blank multi-year worksheet I could use to plan my course schedule?

 Yes!
-Here’s a link to a handy multi-year planning worksheet created by Abigail Blankner (PLU Academic Advising).
+Here’s a link to a handy multi-year planning worksheet created by Academic Advising.

 Where is university catalog information about BS. and BA. degree tracks, course descriptions, and a generalized schedule?